Jiaoyang-Li/Flatland/test-neurips2020-round1-v1/README.md

+# Test instances and paths for Round 1

-``test.py`` contains a template code to load the instances and the paths.
+``load.py`` contains a template code to load the instances and the paths.

 The format of a path is \[-1, -1,200,234,345\]. -1 indicate the train is not active.
 If a path is an empty list \[\],